neurosnap/starfx/docs/posts/models.md

 description: State management in starfx
 ---

-Once core component of an MVC framework is the Model.
+One core component of an MVC framework is the Model.

 Since data normalization is a first-class citizen inside `starfx`, we built a custom, reactive database for front-end web apps.
 Like a backend MVC framework,